-Horrible Timing: Chrissy Teigen Cracked A Meg The Stallion Joke And Twitter Put Her On Timeout
+Horrible Timing: Chrissy Teigen Cracked A Meg Thee Stallion Joke And Twitter Put Her On Timeout

 I am curious about the refusal to sh*t the f*** up that plagues Chrissy Teigen.
 Girl, we get it.
 You think misogynoir is hilarious.
 You want to aim it at little Black girls everywhere (hopefully outside your house but who knows?) and generally we all ignore you.
 Because John

 Yiikes!
 Flustered after receiving negative feedback, Chrissy just set her page to private to avoid further criticism.

 Do YOU think she was intentionally being messy like Twitter users feel?
 Hit the flip to see more reactions.

 Comments